flenniken/statictea/docs/teaFunctions.md

 Tags:

 * other -- not one of the other types
+* dotName -- a dot name
-* func -- a function call, var followed by a left parenthesis
+* funcCall -- a function call; a dot name followed by a left parenthesis
-* var -- a variable name
-* type -- int, float, string, list, dict, bool, any, true, false
 * num -- a literal number
+* str -- a literal string
-* string -- a literal string
+* multiline -- a multiline literal string
 * doc -- a doc comment
 * comment -- a comment
+* param -- a parameter name
+* type -- int, float, string, list, dict, bool, func, any and optional

 Example:

 ~~~
 frags = highlight("a = 5")
 frags => [
-  ["var", "a"],
+  ["dotName", "a"],
   ["other", " = "],
   ["num", "5"],
 ]